Benik Afobe

-Benik Tunani Afobe (born 12 February 1993) is a professional footballer who plays as a striker.
+Benik Tunani Afobe (born 12 February 1993) is a professional footballer who plays for Al-Arabi as a striker.
 Born in England, he represented the DR Congo national team on six occasions between 2017 and 2018.

 Afobe signed a professional contract with Arsenal in February 2010, and was loaned to various clubs including Huddersfield Town, Reading, Bolton Wanderers, Millwall, Sheffield Wednesday and Milton Keynes Dons before signing for Wolverhampton Wanderers in January 2015.
 A year later, he signed for Bournemouth for £10 million.
 After a season there, he returned on loan to former club Wolves the following season where he secured a £10 million transfer back to Molineux.
 However soon after, he joined Stoke City initially on loan before a permanent switch in January 2019.

 Afobe was part of the England squad that won the 2010 UEFA European Under-17 Championship in May 2010.

 Early life

 Afobe was born in Leyton to Malagasy and Congolese roots, London and grew up in Dagenham where he attended Monteagle Primary School and the Jo Richardson Community School.
 He joined the Arsenal Academy when he was six; he was playing for Sunday league team Eclipse FC in Dagenham when he was spotted by an Arsenal scout – Gary Nott.
 He joined Arsenal on 1 May 2001.
 He scored 40 goals for the U-16s in 2007–08, 11 goals in 13 appearances in 2008–09, and 21 goals in 24 appearances for Arsenal U-18 in 2009–10.
 He was voted Arsenal's U-18 player of the season.